-She attended NYU’s Tisch School of the Arts where she majored in Drama and English Literature, after which she focused on acting, performing in countless plays and musicals in and around New York City, as well as short films, feature length independent films, and the one time she got to be in a PBS thing, which she thought was really cool, because she got to play an FBI agent and look badass.
+She attended NYU’s Tisch School of the Arts where she majored in Drama and English Literature, after which she focused on acting, performing in countless plays and musicals in and around New York City, as well as short films, feature length independent films, and the one time she got to play an FBI agent in a PBS thing, which she thought was really cool, because she got to wear sunglasses and a dark suit and look badass.
 Eventually, producing was thrown into the mix.
 For four years, she was a company member and associate producer for a theater company called Stone Soup Theater Arts.
-She also produced a musical in which she also performed at Theater For the New City called Emergency Contraception: The Musical! by 2014 Jonathan Larson Grant winner, Sara Cooper, during which she ended every performance covered in fake blood.
+She also produced a musical in which she also performed at Theater For the New City called Emergency Contraception: The Musical! by Sara Cooper, during which she ended every performance covered in fake blood.
 Don’t ask.

-After eight years of acting, Jusino decided that she missed her first love – writing – and in 2008 decided to devote herself wholly to that pursuit.
-She has since brought her Feminist Brown Woman perspective to pop culture criticism at such diverse outlets as the HotPixel Post-Production blog, Beacon, Jezebel, Latina Magazine, Slate, Al Dia, Tor.com, PopMatters, Newsarama, and Pink Raygun, as well as her own site, The Teresa Jusino Experience (teresajusino.wordpress.com), and her Tumblr for feminist criticism, The Gender Blender (tumblwithteresa.tumblr.com).
-She is also the editor of a Caprica fan fiction site calledBeginning of Line, because dammit, that was a good show, and if SyFy wasn’t gonna tell any more of those characters’ stories, she was gonna do it herself.
+After eight years of acting, Jusino decided that she missed her first love writing and in 2008 decided to devote herself wholly to that pursuit.
+She has since brought her “feminist brown person” perspective to pop culture criticism at such diverse sites as Tor.com, ChinaShop Magazine, PopMatters, Newsarama, Pink Raygun, as well as her own blog, The Teresa Jusino Experience (teresajusino.wordpress.com), and her Tumblr for feminist criticism, The Gender Blender (tumblwithteresa.tumblr.com).
+She is also the editor of a Caprica fan fiction site called Beginning of Line (beginningofline.weebly.com), because dammit, that was a good show, and if SyFy won’t tell any more of those characters’ stories, she’ll do it herself.
 Her travel-writer alter ego is Geek Girl Traveler, and her travel articles can be followed at ChinaShop while she herself can be followed on Twitter (@teresajusino).
 Her essay, “Why Joss is More Important Than His ‘Verse” can be found in the book Whedonistas: A Celebration of the Worlds of Joss Whedon By the Women Who Love Them (Mad Norwegian Press).

 In addition to her non-fiction, Jusino is also a writer of fiction.
 Her short story, December, was published in Issue #24 of the sci-fi literary journal, Crossed Genres.
-A writer of both prose and screenplays, she relocated to Los Angeles in September 2011, where she’s currently pursuing a television career.
+A writer of both prose and film/television scripts, she relocated to Los Angeles in September 2011 to give the whole television thing a whirl.
 She’ll let you know how that goes just as soon as she stops writing bios about herself in the third person.